liuchengxu/vim-clap/docs/src/plugins/config.md

 filetype-blocklist = []
 # Specifies custom languages that are not built into vim-clap.
 #
-# If a language is not included in the default languages supported by vim-clap,
+# This config allows to define a new language or override the default value
-# you can specify it here.
-Note that for languages not listed in the default
+# of the built-in language config.
+Note that if you are defining a new language,
-# configuration (check out the full list of supported languages in `languages.toml`),
+# (check out the full list of supported languages by default in `languages.toml`),
 # you need to provide associated language server configurations as well.
 #
 # # Example